top of page

 This is why founder-led companies are often discounted during an exit.
 Not because they lack talent or customers, but because too much value is tied to one person.

-When AI enters the conversation, many founders worry about the wrong thing.
+When AI enters the conversation, many founders ask the wrong question:

 "Is AI going to replace me?"